Sam Hyde: Fishtank

-In 2023, Hyde launched a live web show titled Fishtank (also known as fishtank.live), a 24/7 interactive reality show where a number of contestants cohabitate and interact with viewers in real time for six weeks.
+In 2023, Hyde and associate Jet Neptune launched a web show titled Fishtank (also known as fishtank.live), a 24/7 interactive reality show where a number of contestants cohabitate and interact with viewers in real time for six weeks.
 The program has been compared to the Big Brother television franchise for its format, while others have compared it to the Stanford prison experiment for its content.

+In March 2026, Hyde subsequently stepped down from hosting the show starting in its fifth season, the reasoning of which being the various zoning issues that the show has dealt with over the years, as well as losing general interest in the show, opting to focus on other projects like The Sam Hyde Show.
+Taking Hyde's stead for future seasons will be a guest host rotation, with the current host of Season 5 being former Jackass member Bam Margera.

 Misidentification hoaxes

 Sam Hyde in 2016.
 This and similar photos have been used by internet trolls when reporting Hyde as the perpetrator of mass shootings and terrorist attacks.

 Fans of MDE responded to the trolling content of the show by using photos of Hyde, its creator, to convince multiple media outlets of his involvement in mass shootings.
 Hyde has played along with this as part of his anti-comedy stance.
 Some have argued he instigated the hoaxes himself through troll Twitter accounts.

 The hoaxes, which typically included photos of Hyde brandishing a semi-automatic weapon and with a slightly altered name to appear more "authentic", reappeared so often on social media that The New York Times characterized "Sam Hyde is the shooter" as "an identifiable meme."

 The first instance of the prank was the 2015 Umpqua Community College shooting.
 CNN mistakenly included Hyde's image in their coverage of the shooting.
 Hyde was also labelled as the perpetrator in high-profile shootings such as the Pulse nightclub shooting, Sutherland Springs church shooting (where he was misidentified by Representative Vicente Gonzalez) and the 2017 Las Vegas shooting.
-Hyde has also been erroneously blamed for many other small-scale and large shootings, as well as the attempted assassination of Donald Trump in Pennsylvania.
+Hyde has also been erroneously blamed for many other small-scale and large shootings, such as the attempted assassination of Donald Trump in Pennsylvania.